BlackDragonBE/GPDWin2XTUManager/README.md

 Please create a new issue if there's a a problem with the application.
 Describe what you were doing and add a screenshot if applicable.
 Keep in mind that this is a free hobby project so I might not be able to resolve issues straight away, please be patient.
 Thanks!

+## Feature Wish List

+- Option to apply a profile at system log on.